ARCH Design, Artwork & Framing

 Project Mission and Vision

 The wood paneled elevator lobby proved a special challenge, since nothing could be hung on the wall and the space between the wall and the elevators was too shallow for a freestanding sculpture.
 ARCH Design’s consultants thus proposed an unconventional tapestry of metal objects, which is hung from the ceiling.
 From a distance, the work resembles a cascading waterfall, and draws patients and staff down the long corridor to the lobby.
 Its shimmering texture evokes the lake’s surface, while its structure resembles fishing nets.
 With the allusion to fishing, there is the potential to interpret the piece within the framework of Christianity, but others might simply be drawn in by the individual elements that make up the whole.
-Indeed, upon closer inspection, one discovers fragments of Missouri maps, which artist John Garrett included to further ground this commission in its local setting.
+Indeed, upon closer inspection, one discovers fragments of Missouri maps, which artist John Garrett included per the suggestion of the ARCH art consultant to further ground this commission in its local setting.

-In addition to the piece by Garrett, ARCH Design collaborated with artists on two additional lake-themed commissions for the west corridor: a pair of wood mosaic triptychs painted with a wave-like pattern and a triptych of handmade paper pieces that likewise suggests flowing water.
+In addition to the piece by Garrett, ARCH Design collaborated with artists on two additional lake-themed commissions for the west corridor: a pair of wood mosaic triptychs painted with a wave-like pattern and a triptych of handmade paper pieces beautifully framed in shadowboxes that likewise suggests flowing water.
 Overall, the distinct materials—metal, wood and handmade paper—lend a sense of warmth, animating the previously clinical spaces with a sense of the spiritual in nature.